Foundation / Corporation

 Funding may be used for a wide range of farm-to-school related costs, such as field trips to local farms, food from a local farm, materials for gardens and garden activities, and stipends for farmers, teachers, or FTS coordinators.
 Funds could also be used in the cafeteria to pay for training, supplies, or equipment.

-Additionally, grantees are required to create a final display and present it at Trek to Taste in Woodstock, Vermont on Saturday, June 2, 2018.
+Recipients in both states are required to present their project at Trek to Taste in Woodstock, Vermont, in June 2019.
 Costs of the display, including travel, should be included in the grant budget.

 GrantWatch ID#: 179899

 Project presentations at Taste to Trek will take place on June 1, 2019.

 All public and private schools in the Vital Communities service area are eligible to apply.

 Vital Communities serves 69 towns in the Upper Connecticut River Valley region of Vermont and New Hampshire.
 The perimeter of the service area includes Ryegate, Vermont, and Bath, New Hampshire, in the north; New London, New Hampshire, in the east; Walpole, New Hampshire, and Westminster, Vermont, in the south; and Bethel, Vermont, in the west.
 See the link in Grant Coverage Areas for more information, as well as the service area map in Supporting Documents.